 Third party evidence

-If you're acting on behalf of a student who isn't capable of completing / signing the application form and / or holding a bank or building society account in their own name, you need to prove that you're legally able to act as a third party for the EMA applicant.
+If you're acting on behalf of a student who isn't capable of filling in or signing the application form and / or holding a bank or building society account in their own name, you need to prove that you're legally able to act as a third party for the EMA applicant.

 You will need to send:

-- documentation from a public body (such as the Department of Health), or a Power of Attorney confirming that you're authorised to act and / or accept payments on the student's behalf
+- documents from a public body (such as the Department of Health), or a Power of Attorney confirming that you're authorised to act and / or accept payments on the student's behalf

 - a statement of the student's special educational needs or a letter showing you receive Disability Living Allowance (DLA) or Personal Independence Payment (PIP) on behalf of the student